www.susunweed.com

 The Heroic Tradition is not one unified tradition, but many similar

-ones collectively known the Heroic tradition.
+ones collectively known as the Heroic tradition.
 Predating the scientific

 tradition, the heroic view sees that the whole is a circle made up of